cmake-maven-plugin/cmake-maven-plugin/README.md

 ### License

-CMake-Maven-Plugin is released under an [Apache License 2.0](https://www.apache.org/licenses/LICENSE-2.0)
+* This library is distributed under the terms of the [Apache License 2.0](https://www.apache.org/licenses/LICENSE-2.0)
+* See [Third party licenses](LICENSE-3RD-PARTY.md) for the licenses of dependencies